Unifying real-time visibility across 26 factories

-Nestle Waters' goal was to implement a system that would allow them to easily monitor, review and trend realtime quality data.
-Additionally, Nestle Waters needed to standardize on one solution across all of their facilities to complement their existing IT infrastructure.
+Nestlé Waters had been using a cumbersome paper-based system to collect and analyze data.
+When issues arose that required immediate attention, Nestlé Waters’ quality engineers had to disrupt operators on the production line to retrieve the necessary data.
+Nestlé Waters’ goal was to implement a system that would allow them to easily monitor, review, and trend real-time quality data.
+Additionally, Nestlé Waters needed to standardize on one solution across all of their facilities to complement their existing IT infrastructure.
 They were operating in both LAN and WAN environments and needed to maintain their IT framework.

 The IT department played a vital role during all stages of the implementation.
-From an IT standpoint, the implementation focused on two separate manufacturing units—Retail Manufacturing and Home and Office Manufacturing.
-They spread the implementation across 16 Retail sites as well as 8 Home and Office sites and integrated them with corporate headquarters.
+From an IT standpoint, the implementation focused on two separate manufacturing units: Retail Manufacturing and Home and Office Manufacturing.
+They spread the implementation across 16 Retail sites as well as eight Home and Office sites and integrated them with corporate headquarters.